gskbyte/GSKStretchyHeaderView/README.md

 There are two ways to create your own stretchy header:

 - Create a stretchy header subclass and add subviews to its `contentView`.
 You can layout its subviews with manual layouting (by using frames) or with Auto Layout.
 - Create an Interface Builder file and map it to your `GSKStretchyHeaderView` subclass.
 Subviews added to the stretchy header will be automatically moved to the content view, keeping their constraints.
-Remember to set the property `initialHeight` in the attributes inspector (fourth tab on the right panel in Interface Builder).
+Remember to set the properties `maximumContentHeight` and `minimumContentHeight` in the attributes inspector (fourth tab on the right panel in Interface Builder).

 To modify the behaviour and layout of your stretchy header, just override the method `-didChangeStretchFactor:` in your subclass, where you can adjust it by using the `stretchFactor`.
 To get a more detailed description of the properties, please have a look at the source code.
 There are also a few usage examples in the example project.
 You can also take them as a reference for your own stretchy headers.